This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 Why care about how to increase testosterone at all?

-Depending on your situation, you may not be a candidate for TRT—but by eating these foods, you can still reap the many benefits of increased testosterone, including:
+Depending on your situation, you may not be a candidate for TRT.
+But, by eating these foods to boost testosterone and keep your estrogen levels in check, you can still reap the many benefits of increased testosterone.
+These include:

 – Sex drive: Studies show that increased testosterone can improve your endurance, enhance your desire to have sex and boost your sexual performance.

 – Blood circulation and heart health: Increasing your testosterone may have a positive impact on your heart health, according to results from a 2015 study of 83,000 men.
-The study showed that those who increased their testosterone to healthy levels “had a lower risk of heart attack, stroke, or death from any cause, versus similar men who were not treated.”
+The study showed something quite interesting.
+Those who increased their testosterone to healthy levels “had a lower risk of heart attack, stroke, or death from any cause, versus similar men who were not treated.”

-– Muscle growth and strength: Research has shown that increasing testosterone levels in men can lead to increased muscle mass and strength, especially when combined with routine strength training exercise.28
+– Muscle growth and strength: Research has shown that increasing testosterone levels in men can lead to increased muscle mass and strength, especially when combined with routine strength training exercise.

-– Bone density: As men age, their testosterone levels drop, as do their bone densities.
-Clinical trials showed that men can restore bone density, particularly in the spine and hips, by increasing their testosterone levels.
+– Bone density: As men age, their testosterone levels drop, which lowers bone density according to these clinical trials which showed that men can restore bone density, particularly in the spine and hips, by increasing their testosterone levels.

-The symptoms of low testosterone can be similar to other serious health concerns, like heart failure or depression.
-If you believe your low testosterone may be due to other factors beyond age, be sure to speak to your doctor.
+The symptoms of low testosterone can be similar to other serious health concerns, like heart failure, depression or a sign of some other serious dysfunction at play.
+If you believe your low testosterone may be due to other factors beyond age, talk with your doctor.

-Additionally, with adding foods that boost testosterone to your daily mean plan, if you plan to make drastic changes to your diet or exercise, it’s always a good idea to get advice from a qualified physician first.
+Additionally, with adding foods that boost testosterone to your daily meal plan there may be additional facets to consider.
+When making drastic changes to your diet or exercise, it’s always a good idea to get advice from a qualified physician first.